gamestabled/OoT3D_Randomizer/README.md

 Surely, following our first release, there will be issues discovered by the community of players.
 Let us know if you believe you have discovered a bug by posting in our Discord server, or by opening an issue.

+* Do not attempt to enter the Boss Rush/Relive a Battle mode from Link's house.
+Entering this mode will crash the game.
+A subsequent release may fix this issue, but for now, just don't do it.
 * There is a crash that can occur during certain room transitions, related to free-standing item locations.
 For this reason, the free-standing Small Key in Gerudo Training Grounds and the Small Key in the single huge pot room in Shadow Temple are not randomized.